tylerhuyser/profesh/README.md

 <img src="https://i.imgur.com/VZp2auV.png" width="40%">

-## MVP
+## Key Components & MVP

-The MVP for my project will focus on building the "tracker" feature of Profesh.
-Components include:
+The following components are required for Profesh to achieve minimum viable product (MVP):

+*  Home (acts as the app's landing page)

+*  Navigation Bar (allows users to navigate around the app)

+*  Opportunity Tracker (connects to Airtable API and offers full CRUD functionality)

-* Search bar (to search saved opportunities)
+** Opportunity Search Bar (allows users to search saved opportunities)

-* Opportunity cards (displaying high-level information on the tracked opportunity)

-* Opportunity Details (displaying detailed information on the opportunity)
+** Opportunity Results (displays a filtered list of saved opportunities using search parameters)

+** Opportunity Cards (expandable cards that display low- and high-detail views for each opportunity)

+** Add Opportunity Menu Toggle Button  (toggles visibility of the "Add Opportunity Menu" -- a form that allows users to save new opportunities)

-* "Add" Button (allowing users to Post a new opportunity to AirTable API)
+** Add Opportunity Menu (a form that contains allows users to "Post" a new opportunity to the Airtable API)

-* "Add" Form (a form containing various fields concerning the new opportunity)

-* Bottom Navigation Bar (allowing users to navigate to other pages in the app)

 ## Post-MVP

-My Post-MVP will include:

-* Home Page

-* Job Search Page
+* Jobs List (connects to The Muse's API)

+** Jobs Search Bar (allows users to search saved jobs)

+** Jobs Results (displays a filtered list of saved jobs using search parameters)

+** Job Cards (expandable cards that display low- and high-detail views for each job)

+** Add Job Menu Toggle Button (toggles visibility of the "Save Job Menu" -- a form that allows users to save new jobs and add them to the Opportunities Tracker)

+** Add Job Menu (a form that contains allows users to "Post" to the Airtable API by converting a job to a new opportunity for the tracker)

 ## Wireframes